Cost of Living

 • York Region with the Cities of Toronto, Aurora, King, Markham, and Newmarket, etc.

-The Greater Toronto Area is home to approximately 6 million people and includes 25 municipalities – not just one.
 When reference is made to the cost of housing of Toronto, reference is made to one of the 25 Municipalities of the Greater Toronto Area or the City of Toronto (and not an average of all 25 municipalities).
-A house in Toronto that costs $2 million could cost $500, 000 in Burlington (35 km west of downtown).
+For example, a house in Toronto could cost $2 million, whereas a house in Burlington (35 km west of downtown Toronto) could cost $100,000.

-In the past 10 years the price of accommodation in many of the major cities has skyrocketed.
+In the past 10 years, the price of accommodation in many of the major cities has skyrocketed.
 There are many discussions about a ‘housing bubble’ and decreased affordability in certain cities.
-Research “housing bubble in Canada” and see what is reported in the media.
+Research: “housing bubble in Canada” and see what is reported.
 Pay attention to which locations could have overvalued housing markets, as some parts of the country (especially small towns of certain provinces) are not directly affected.

 Price of Freedom & Safety